itzmanish/go-log-aggregator/README.md

   server      Log analyzer server to collect logs from agent and process it.

 Flags:
-      --config string   config file (default is $HOME/.config/.loganalyzer.yaml) -h, --help            help for loganalyzer
+      --config string   config file (default is $HOME/.config/.log-aggregator.yaml) -h, --help            help for log-aggregator
-  -v, --version         version for loganalyzer
+  -v, --version         version for log-aggregator

-Use "loganalyzer [command] --help" for more information about a command.
+Use "log-aggregator [command] --help" for more information about a command.
 ```

 ## Architecture